by Susan Flantzer © Unofficial Royalty 2018

 In 1568, Willem I, Prince of Orange, Maurit’s father, became the main leader of the Dutch revolt against the Spanish Habsburgs who held the land that we now know as the Netherlands and Belgium.
 That set off the Eighty Years’ War and resulted in the formal independence of the Dutch Republic in 1581.
 In 1568, Maurits’ 13-year-old half-brother and the eldest son of his father, Filips Willem, was a student at the University of Leuven (now in Belgium).
 Angered by Willem’s actions against Spain, King Philip II of Spain had Filips Willem abducted, taken to Spain, and held hostage.
 In Spain, Filips Willem was made to convert to Roman Catholicism and educated as a Spaniard.
 He never saw his father again.

-In 1580, Willem I was declared an outlaw by Philip II.
+In 1580, Willem I was declared an outlaw by King Philip II.
 He called Willem “a pest on the whole of Christianity and the enemy of the human race” and offered 25,000 crowns to anyone who killed Willem.
 Willem was severely injured by an unsuccessful assassination attempt in 1582.
 On July 10, 1584, Balthasar Gérard, a subject and supporter of Philip II who regarded Willem as a traitor to both Philip and the Catholic religion, succeeded in assassinating Willem.

 Filips Willem became Prince of Orange, a French hereditary title, not a Dutch title.
 However, he was not allowed to return to his homeland because he was not trusted and was considered an agent of Spain.
 In his absence, his sister Maria vigorously defended his claims to the title Prince of Orange and other titles against the claims of their half-brother Maurits.
 In 1585, 17-year-old Maurits held his father’s elective offices as Stadtholder (Governor) of the provinces of Holland and Zeeland.
 Five years later, Maurits became Stadtholder of the provinces of Guelders, Overijssel, and Utrecht.
 As the Stadtholder of five of the seven provinces of the Dutch Republic, Maurits was effectively the ruler of the Dutch Republic.
 In 1590, Maurits became Captain-General and Admiral of the military forces of the Dutch Republic.
 He organized the Dutch rebellion against Spain into a coherent, successful revolt and won fame as a military strategist.